codewithshek/IBM-Intern-Secure-Data-Hiding-in-Image/Readme.md

 > 4. Access the Application
 Open your browser and navigate to generated custom url like http://localhost:5173/ to start using the secure data hiding tool.

-#📜 Key Functions
+# 📜 Key Functions
-	* encrypt_message(image, message, password): Encrypts and hides a message within an image using the provided password.
+* - [x] encrypt_message(image, message, password): Encrypts and hides a message within an image using the provided password.
-	* decrypt_message(image, password): Decrypts and retrieves the hidden message from an image using the correct password.
+* - [x] decrypt_message(image, password): Decrypts and retrieves the hidden message from an image using the correct password.

-#💡 Future Enhancements
+# 💡 Future Enhancements
-	* Implement multi-language support.
+* - [x] Implement multi-language support.
-	* Add advanced encryption algorithms for enhanced security.
+* - [x] Add advanced encryption algorithms for enhanced security.
-	* Develop a mobile application for on-the-go encryption and decryption.
+* - [x] Develop a mobile application for on-the-go encryption and decryption.

 # 🤝: Contributing
 Feel free to fork and submit pull requests.
 Any contributions are welcome!